mukthanjali-data/ai-talent-scouting-agent/README.md

 **TalentAI Scout** is an end-to-end AI recruitment system that automates the entire hiring workflow — from **Job Description parsing** to **candidate ranking and resume evaluation**.

-It helps recruiters **save time, improve accuracy, and make better hiring decisions using AI**.
+It enables recruiters to **save time, improve accuracy, and make better hiring decisions using AI**.

 ---